felixwetell/swedish-social-security-number/README.md

 ![](https://img.shields.io/bundlephobia/min/swedish-social-security-number?color=green&style=flat-square)
 ![](https://img.shields.io/npm/l/swedish-social-security-number?color=red&style=flat-square)

+## Description
-This is a NPM package to help you verify swedish social security numbers with ease.
-Lightweight package with no b*llshit.
+This is a NPM package to help you verify Swedish social security numbers , oherwise called SSN, with ease.
+Lightweight package without any useless extra functionality.

+## Installing
+To get the latest version runt this command in your project:
+`npm i swedish-social-security-number`

+## Usage
+`import { verifySsn, verifySex } from  './swedish-social-security-number';`

 ## Functions
-- Verify SSN (scoail security number)
-- Verify sex with the SSN
+**verifySsn**
+This method is used to check if a Swedish social security number (SSN).
+**VerifySex**
+Verifies if the SSN is for a male or a female.